NHSDigital/nhs-app-sample-web-integration/docs/README.md

 ## Introduction

 The [NHS App web integration onboarding process](https://nhsconnect.github.io/nhsapp-developer-documentation/web-integration-overview/) requires an application that is:
-- Onboarded with NHS Login
+- Onboarded with NHS login
-- NHS Login SSO compatible
+- NHS login SSO compatible
 - Able to handle "jump offs" from the NHS App in a defined format
 - Behaves as outlined within the NHS App native application
 - And optionally utilise the native app functionality available through [the NHS App JS API](https://nhsconnect.github.io/nhsapp-developer-documentation/js-api-specification/)